Florida Spousal Support Calculator

 Marriage 10-20 years? ℹ️Marriages 10-20 years may qualify for durational alimony up to 60% of the marriage length.

 Marriage 20+ years? ℹ️Marriages over 20 years may qualify for durational alimony up to 75% of the marriage length.
-Permanent alimony is no longer awarded.
+Permanent alimony is not awarded.

 Is recipient custodial parent? ℹ️Check if the alimony recipient has primary physical custody of minor children from the marriage